Rosappu Ravikkaikari: Plot

 In British-ruled India, Sembattayan, a naïve and illiterate villager, is the sole breadwinner of his family in Vandicholai village, in the hills on outskirts of Salem.
-He makes a living by selling betel leaves, covering fast distances by foot.
+He makes a living by selling betel leaves, covering vast distances by foot.
 His mother gets him married to Nandhini, an educated and modern woman from a neighbouring village.
 The villagers are surprised that Sembattayan has such a wife and start suspecting her character for stooping down to the level of marrying Sembattayan, who is a complete mismatch for her.
 Nandhini finds it difficult to live in their home which lacks all the facilities she is accustomed to.

 Sembattayan's mother harasses Nandhini and abuses her for her lifestyle and neglecting domestic duties.
 Unable to tolerate it after her mother brandishes Nandini, Sembattayan establishes a separate home with Nandhini and she is pleased.
 She concentrates more on grooming herself and her demands keep rising.
 Sembattayan futilely tries to make her realise that inner beauty is more important than outer beauty which is just skin deep.
 Manickam, an agent of the British, comes to Vandicholai for recruiting workers and seeks Sembattayan's help for the same.
 Sembattayan obliges him, Manickam keeps visiting the village on this work and also learns about Nandhini's longings.

 When Nandhini's father invites Sembattayan and Nandhini for a village festival, Sembattayan innocently sends Nandhini on Manickam's motorcycle.
 Nandhini and Manickam, smitten by each other, get into a physical relationship on the way.
 Manickam keeps visiting Nandhini regularly without Sembattayan's knowledge.
 When villagers start to gossip about this extramarital affair, Sembattayan is saddened, but he still trusts Nandhini.
 He soon learns about Nandhini's pregnancy and is overjoyed, unaware that he is not the father of her child.

 The villagers accuse Sembattayan of spoiling the women of Vandicholai by selling fancy items to please his wife and thus imposing city culture on them.
 One day, he reaches his home before his usual time and hears a man's voice.
 Through the window, he sees Nandhini and Manickam in a compromising position.
 Devastated, he remembers his mother's warning that if Nandhini is not controlled, she would be responsible for his destruction, and leaves to drown himself in a pond, while Nandhini contemplates suicide out of guilt.
 When Sembattayan's corpse is retrieved from the pond, the villagers speculate about the reason for his death differently.